 MHRPC1A How do I demonstrate to John that I understand his distress?
 MHRPC2A How do I explore his ideas, concerns and expectations?
 MHRPC3A How do I explore his health beliefs?

 MHRSP1A How can I assess the severity of anxiety and depression?
 MHRSP2A How can I assess the level of his alcohol abuse and dependence?
 MHRSP3A What features might alert me to an emerging psychosis?

-MHRSP4A What further questions would I like answered in order to work towards managing
+MHRSP4A What further questions would I like answered in order to work towards managing John's issues?
+MHRSP5A What other resources/services/healthcare professionals could I involve in the management of this case?

-John's issues?

-MHRSP5A What other resources/services/healthcare professionals could I involve in the his harmful behaviour?

-MHRCA1A How would I talk /engage John in relation to his mental health, his social stressors and my neighbourhood?
+MHRCA1A How would I talk /engage John in relation to his mental health, his social stressors and his harmful behaviour?

-MHRCO1A What community resources are available for patients with mental health problems in management plan?
+MHRCO1A What community resources are available for patients with mental health problems in my neighbourhood?
 MHRCO2A What impact might a recent episode of self-harm or suicide in his school have on John?

-MHRHA1A How can addressing John's family, social and school-life be incorporated as part of the relation to harmful behaviour including drug-taking?
-If these feelings arose would they affect my consultation?
+MHRHA1A How can addressing John's family, social and school-life be incorporated as part of the management plan?